SrijanSrivastavaShorthillsAI/text/README.md

 ### Task - 2 [Process Management]

-To view all the currently running processes in real-time, use the `top` command:
+- to view all the currently running processes in real-time, we use the `top` command.
+- to get the process id of firefox, used `pidof` command,
+- then killed the process using `kill` command,
+- and to verify whether the process is killed or not, we can run the `kill` command with same process id
 ```bash
 top
 # Shows a dynamic list of processes, including their Process ID (PID), user, CPU, memory usage.